Daniella Smith

 Daniella Smith (born 30 July 1972, in Kaikohe, New Zealand) is a New Zealand former professional boxer.
-She became the first female fighter to win an IBF title, having held the welterweight version from 2010 to 2011, and is the third New Zealand-born person to win a boxing world title, after Torpedo Bill Murphy (1890) and Joseph Parker in 2016 with World Boxing Organisation.
-Smith is also ranked pound-for-pound number one in New Zealand of all time in the Women's division.
+She became the first female fighter to win an IBF title, having held the welterweight version from 2010 to 2011, and is the third New Zealand-born person to win a boxing world title in 120 years, after Torpedo Bill Murphy (1890) and before Joseph Parker in 2016 with World Boxing Organisation.
+Smith was once ranked pound-for-pound number one in New Zealand of all time in the Women's division according to boxrec.
+Smith held the record for holding the most New Zealand national professional titles, winning two NZPBA New Zealand national titles in the welterweight and super welterweight division.
+She held this record for fourteen years, until Mea Motu beat the record when Motu won her third New Zealand title in 2022.

 Amateur career

 In 1999, Smith started her career as an amateur.
 In a space of six years, she has fought in forty fights, winning multiple titles including the gold at the national championships four times.
 She also competed in the 2002 World Championships in Turkey, and even though she was not successful in winning a medal, she still won a gold medal in 2004 at the Oceania Games.
+She briefly held the record for most New Zealand national amateur championships, before Alexis Pritchard broke the record in 2007.